jacobinger/DS5500-project/README.md

 ### Statement of Contributions

-Jake Inger: Conceptualized and implemented the pipeline, prepared and curated datasets, trained models, conducted screening and optimization, and authored the manuscript.
+Jacob Inger: Conceptualized and implemented the pipeline, prepared and curated datasets, trained models, conducted screening and optimization, and authored the manuscript.

 ### Conclusion